Canadian Mortgage Rate Forecast 2026–2030

 Selling existing home, buying $1.2M detached in South Surrey

 With 20%+ equity from your sale, you fall in the insurable category with competitive rates.
-Consider a 3-year fixed to hedge uncertainty, then reassess in 2029 when the rate environment should be clearer.
+A 3-year fixed at today's low rates gives you certainty through the current uncertainty, then reassess in 2029 when the rate environment should be clearer.

 Mortgage Renewal